 The Developmental Disabilities Services Division collects waiting list information from the agencies to ascertain the scope of unmet and under-met needs.
 There were people on the waiting list who are clinically and financially eligible for services, but who did not currently meet a funding priority.
 The System of Care Plan requires that funding be provided for only the level and amount of services to meet each person's needs as identified in the individual needs assessment.
-The funding priorities provide the qualifications for new caseload funding.
-No individuals who met a State System of Care funding priority are on the waiting list for services for which they received new caseload funding.
+Therefore, the waiting list only includes people waiting for services that they do not currently receive; it does not include people who already receive a service but who want more of that service.
+No individuals who met a System of Care funding priority are on the waiting list as they received new caseload funding as needed.

-Waiting List (FY 16)
+Waiting List (FY 15)

-- 188 Individuals waiting for services41 - 0 Individuals waiting for services who met a funding priority - \$3,983,135 Total estimated cost of services for which individuals are waiting42
+- 182 Individuals waiting for services - 0 Individuals waiting for services who met a funding priority